What Does General Liability Insurance Cover?

-Judgements, settlements, lawyer and court fees can be extremely expensive.
+Judgments, settlements, lawyer and court fees can be extremely expensive.
 You may need to spend several thousand dollars even if the claim made against you doesn’t go to court.
 You’ll probably need legal counsel on how to respond to a claim.
 Lawyers typically charge in the range of $100-$200 an hour.4 If the claim goes to court, those costs could easily exceed $100,000.5

 You also need to factor in the cost of administrative work done by legal secretaries and other attorneys handling your claim.
-Add in the cost of the settlement or judgement and you may be looking at up to hundreds of thousands of dollars.
+Add in the cost of the settlement or judgment and you may be looking at up to hundreds of thousands of dollars.
 Few businesses can survive such a blow on their own.
 Fortunately, the right General Liability Insurance

 policy can help cover most of these costs.

 A General Liability Policy for Your Business May Cover the Following Claims

 Third Party Bodily Injury.
 A person may make a bodily injury claim against your business if he injures himself on your business property.
 For example, a customer is walking through your accounting office and trips over an extension cord.
 He falls and breaks his arm.
 The customer could make a claim against your business for bodily injury.
 General Liability Insurance for businesses can help cover the costs of this claim.

 Third Party Property Damage.
 General Liability Insurance can help cover the costs of damage your business causes to another person’s property.
 For example, a landscaping business is removing tree stumps on a customer’s property.
 One of the tree stumps rolls down the customer’s yard and into their neighbors’ hot tub.
 This causes over $1000 worth of damage to the hot tub.
 The neighbor makes a claim against the landscaping business for property damage.
 General Liability Insurance can help cover the costs of this claim.